licynthiax/asterism/prototypes/README.md

 # Unsupported prototypes

-The prototypes in the `old/` folder are no longer the focus of the project.
+The prototypes in the `old/` folder are no longer the focus of the project, and aren't maintained!!
+They probably won't run!!

 ## Rendering and Communication Channels